Paraphylus/MiniGPT/README.md

 - generation/inference script (`generate.py`)
 - a simple FastAPI chat app (`app.py` + `static/index.html`)

-The app runs on CPU by default and works well for local experimentation.
+The app runs on CPU by default and works well for local experimentation(all recorded metrics are from an i7 12th gen CPU only).

 ## Performance Snapshot